opensim-org/opensim-core/doc/APIGuide.md

 ~~~

 ### Inputs and Outputs {#inputsoutputs}
 Inputs and Outputs specify data flow.
-An Output is any Component “computed” value as a function of the state.
+An Output is any Component "computed" value as a function of the state.
 An Output is used to pass results of computation from one Component to any other, provide fast access to Component calculations (same as a member function call), and collect results without needing to know the details of the source Component and/or its methods.

 <img src="./images/inputs_and_outputs.png" alt="Figure XX" height="276" width="537">
 *Figure 5.
 Illustration of the relationship between outputs from one component to the inputs of another components.
 Here, the activation, force, and length outputs from Muscle object are wired to the inputs of a Reporter object, which then become easily accessible to the user after the simulation completes (see the "Reporter" section below).*